kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

  ![Back of PCB](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/backofIlifePCB.jpg)

- I've built a control box and small 1DoF ultasonic detection system I wish to place on the end of a stepper driven 2DoF arm.
+ I've built a control box and small 1DoF ultrasonic detection system I wish to place on the end of a stepper driven 2DoF arm.
 I would like to use the original PCB because I don't really want to spend the time reintegrating these sensors and motors with mystery encoder boards.

  ![STM32 PINOUT](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/processor.PNG)
  Looking through the datasheet we find the pinout, and voltage/current characteristics for this processor:

- Examining the chip we can look up this information in the datasheet for this STM32F030 R8T6
+ Examining the chip markings we find: STM32F030 R8T6

  R - 64 pins